 For an array of reasons, most marketers agree that you should blog often, though it does not need to be every day.
 But, increasingly many are coming around to the way of thought that publishing more can create a liability for your site, and blogging a lot may not be the be all end all of using your blog for SEO.

 More was definitely better in the early days of website publishing and SEO.
 You had more chances of ranking when you had more pages.
 A minimum quality to rank was virtually unheard of.
 Page age was another concept that was ignored.
 In the SERPs, publish date played no role in user click-thru or ranking in the early days because Google did not have a way to extract the publish date from a page.
 If you are looking for a DIY SEO guide please visit our page.

 But with modern SEO, you begin to recognize that frequently producing more blog entries may potentially have less benefits than consequences when you factor in that each page adds to the maintenance of your site and that Google does not really like infinite websites.

 Seriously: Step Away from the Publish Button

-I may not have convinced some of you reading this.
+I may not have convinced some of you to read this.
 You may think that to convince clients of your expertise, you need to publish frequently.
 You may also believe that you need to remind people that you are still relevant and that you exist and you need to enhance your branding.
 Using a new title mixed with a current pop culture or event reference, many of the blog posts out there are just rehashes of previous posts.